 Disabled Parking at time-restricted, on-street meter spaces in Downtown Tampa

-Florida State Statute 316.1964 (5) states when an on-street parking meter restricts the duration of time that a vehicle may be parked, a vehicle properly displaying a disabled parking permit is allowed a maximum of 4 hours at no charge.
-The disabled patron MUST activate a parking session at an on-street pay station by entering the parking space number occupied by his/her vehicle, then selecting option 2 for the disabled to collect a valid receipt for 4 hours at no charge.
-Disabled Parking On-Street Instructions
+Florida State Statute 316.1964 (5) states when an on-street parking meter restricts the duration of time that a vehicle may be parked, a vehicle properly displaying a disabled parking permit is allowed a maximum of four (4) hours at no charge.
+The disabled patron DOES NOT need to activate a parking session at an on-street pay station to receive the free four (4) hours.

 Disabled Parking Off-Street

 As the Parking Division continues to improve the appearance and physical conditions of the City-owned and operated parking facilities, we are focusing on the disabled parking environment within each facility.
 The guidelines of the Americans with Disabilities Act state that one in every four spaces, but not less than one, must be designated as van accessible.
 Additionally, the vertical clearance of each garage must be equivalent to 114 inches (9.5 feet).
 Unfortunately, several of the older designed garages only offer a 6' 8" clearance.
 In such cases, we are unable to offer van-accessible spaces and therefore must offer an equivalent solution in a nearby surface lot or on-street space.
 Please be advised that the following garages do offer an appropriate height for van-accessible parking spaces: Pam Iorio Parking Garage, William F. Poe Garage, and the Fernando Noriega Jr./Palm Avenue Garage.
 If a driver with a disability requires assistance or qualifies for the Florida Toll Exemption, a call button and phone number are available at each garage location.
 Call buttons are located on each Central Pay Station device and on each ExpressParc Exit Station device.